-10) When turning on the motorcycle all amber lights flash on the helmet unit.
-Pressing the brake shows up alternating red and amber.
+8) When turning on the motorcycle the hazard lights flash on the helmet unit.
+Pressing the brake shows up alternating brake and hazard lights.

 Solution: Change motorcycle setup in the inView app to None-Indian Mode: Turn ignition on for the motorcycle.
 Open inView App.
 Tap Connect Device.
 Tap inView Motorcycle.
 Tap Setup Motorcycle.
 Tap Set to Non-Indian MC Mode.
 Confirm new mode by tapping OK.
 This will disconnect the MC unit from the app.
 Re-Connect to the MC unit to verify setting.

-Solution 2: Verify connections to right, left and brake signal wires are correctly wired to the left, right and brake wires on the motorcycle.
+Solution 2: Verify connections to right, left and brake signal wires are correct.
+Test each circuit individually, and one at a time.

-Solution 3: Check the fuse on the red lead.
+Solution 3: Are the lights working on the Motorcycle Unit?
+If not, check the fuse on the red power wire.
 Replace the fuse if it is blown.
 Is the MC unit grounded correctly?
-Connect the ground wire to the metal frame of the MC and not to a plastic cover.
+Connect the ground wire to the metal frame of the MC.
 Be sure the wire connections are tight.

 11) I’m riding with another inView user and my helmet light is connected to the other rider’s motorcycle.